dotGrimmz/schedule_me-next-js/README.md

 ## Usage

+As is, this app will only run as expected locally in development mode.
 Before creating an availability schedule you must register as a user requiring a user name and password.
 Once registered you can now create your availability schedule for any week day.